 Men’s 1980s suits also came in a variety of colors; traditional colors such as black, navy, and gray, but also light green, sky or baby blue, tan, burgundy, cream/white or brown.
 Polyester, wool, wool blends, and corduroy were common materials for winter jackets, while summer jackets were often linen, linen blend, polyester, or silk.
 Most jackets had an acetate or rayon lining, but high-end jackets could have silk lining.
 “Fashion” jackets made of denim, leather, and suede were also available, but not as widely worn.

 Younger and older men wore sport coats and blazers differently.
 Older men paired them the traditional way with dress shirt and tie or a polo shirt for something a bit more casual.
-Young men wore loose, unlined sport coats/blazers over T-shirts, tropical camp shirts, Henley shirts, sweaters and sweatshirts (and a rad pair of sunglasses).
+Young men wore loose, unlined sport coats/blazers over T-shirts, tropical camp shirts, Henley shirts, sweaters and sweatshirts (and a rad pair of retro sunglasses).
 Yet another example of men’s and guy’s 80s fashion using the same styles but layered differently.

 Summer suits were not only made of lighter fabrics, but also came in lighter colors.
 Pastel and light tones such as light blue, cream, tan, and “rose” (pink) were widely worn in summer.
 The all white or cream suit or sport coat with coordinating pants, when paired with a tropical shirt, reflected the clothing worn in the popular TV show Miami Vice.
 Every “cool” man had to had one Miami outfit for summer.

-Shop vintage 1980s suits and sport coats.
+Shop vintage 1980s suits and sport coats on Ebay.

 80s Preppy vs Ugly Sweaters